haddocking/powerfit/README.md

 If this software was useful to your research, please cite us

 **G.C.P. van Zundert and A.M.J.J.
 Bonvin**.
-Fast and sensitive rigid-body fitting into cryo-EM density maps with PowerFit. *AIMS Biophysics*, 2, 73-87 (2015).
+Fast and sensitive rigid-body fitting into cryo-EM density maps with PowerFit.
+*AIMS Biophysics* 2, 73-87 (2015).

+For the use of image-pyramids and reliability measures for fitting, please cite

+**G.C.P van Zundert and A.M.J.J.
+Bonvin**.
+Defining the limits and reliability of rigid-body fitting in cryo-EM maps using multi-scale image pyramids.
+*J. Struct.
+Biol.* 195, 252-258 (2016).

-MIT licence
+MIT licence (see LICENSE)

 ## Tested platforms